beccam/katakoda-scenarios/nodejs/step1.md

 Once Cassandra has  finished starting up, click on the IDE tab in the dashboard and wait for it to load.
-Once it is ready, locate the quickstart.js in the panel and click on it to open it.
-This is where you will be adding your code to interact with Cassandra.
+Click on the IDE tab to load VS Code.

-<p>Copy the following code into the editor to create a Node.js demo application!</p>
+<p>Copy the following code into the editor to create our Node.js demo application</p>

 <pre class="file" data-filename="quick.js" data-target="replace">const cassandra = require('cassandra-driver');

 // TO DO: Fill in your own host and data center